SamuelSwartzberg/flashcardifying_text_temp/inf.md

 ###### dfn

-&lt;dfn&gt; represents defining instance of a term. the definition of a term defined by an &lt;dfn&gt; is the ancestor closest that is a <p>, <dt>/<dd> pairing, or <section>.
+‹dfn› represents defining instance of a term. the definition of a term defined by an ‹dfn› is the ancestor closest that is a <p>, <dt>/<dd> pairing, or <section>.
-The term &lt;dfn&gt; is defining is the value of the `title` attribute if it has one, or its text content otherwise.
+The term ‹dfn› is defining is the value of the `title` attribute if it has one, or its text content otherwise.
-If &lt;dfn&gt; has a `title`, its contents may be something else then the name of the term, e.g. an abbr or alternative term.
+If ‹dfn› has a `title`, its contents may be something else then the name of the term, e.g. an abbr or alternative term.

 ###### del and ins

-The &lt;del&gt; HTML element represents text that has been deleted from a document.
+The ‹del› HTML element represents text that has been deleted from a document.
-The &lt;ins&gt; HTML element represents text that has been added to the document.
+The ‹ins› HTML element represents text that has been added to the document.
-The &lt;del&gt; and &lt;ins&gt; elements are often used for purposes such as tracking changes or source code diffs.
+The ‹del› and ‹ins› elements are often used for purposes such as tracking changes or source code diffs.

 ##### medialike